UKCloud/documentation/articles/other/other-ref-offboarding.md

 - Remove your account (and company, if necessary).

-- Return to you any data or materials that cannot be deleted or exported.

 - Return any prepaid sums for services that you have not consumed (unless otherwise required by the associated Service Definition).

 - Arrange to return all confidential information.